Witik/RiderUserSecrets/README.md

 # .NET Core User Secrets
-Open the user secrets for a project, for more information see the [User Secrets documentation](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets).
+This plugin adds the ability to create and open User Secrets, for more information see the [User Secrets documentation](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets).

 ## How to use

-1. Make sure your .csproj file contains the `<UserSecretsId>...</UserSecretsId>` property
-2. Right-click on the project in Rider > Tools > Open project user secrets
+1. Right-click on the .NET project file and navigate to `Tools` section 1.
+    Click **Initialize User Secrets** to add support for User Secrets if project doesn't have it yet

+    or

+    Click **Open Project User Secrets** to open existing project secrets file for editing

+Both context menu actions are also supported for `Directory.Build.props` and `Directory.Build.targets` files

 ![Usage Example](usage.png)

 ## Changelog